When It's Not Breast Cancer: All About Benign Breast Disease

 a woman with her hand on her heart, relieved that her diagnosis is not cancer

-Heather’s role is to evaluate breast symptoms, but fortunately, most breast symptoms are not cancer.
+Ms. Davis’ role is to evaluate breast symptoms, but fortunately, most breast symptoms are not cancer.

 First Step in Breast Care

 “We follow up on any abnormalities,” she says.
-“If it turns out to be cancer, we refer them to a surgeon.
+“If it turns out to be cancer, we refer them to a breast surgeon.
 If not, we take care of the situation.”

 She says evaluation often includes a biopsy, which may be the only way to know exactly what a breast lump is.